sharif1314/sharif1314.in/README.md

 🏫 School Items & Trendy Bags – trusted by educators and students

 🍽️ Monohari & Household Essentials – for everyday retail needs.
-💄 Popular Cosmetics & Fashion Items – Nail Polish, Lipsticks, and more.
+ Popular Cosmetics & Fashion Items– Nail Polish, Lipsticks, and more.
 🔌 Electronics & Accessories – from gadgets to daily tech tools

 🔒 Locks & Hardware – dependable, secure, and built to last